tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 - e==... - the epoch tag carried on an incoming message (what the peer sent).
 - FINISHED / START / WAIT_RESP / WAIT_I_NKU / WAIT_R_NKU / ACTIVATE RETENTION / RESPOND / WAIT_ACK - diagram states; FINISHED denotes the steady state after success.

 Crossed requests.
 If both peers independently initiate the extended key update and the key_update_request messages cross in flight, compare the KeyShareEntry.key_exchange values.
-The request with the lower lexicographic value MUST be ignored.
-If the values are equal, the endpoint MUST abort with an "unexpected_message" alert.
+The request with the lower lexicographic value must be ignored.
+If the values are equal, the endpoint must abort with an "unexpected_message" alert.
 If the peer's value is higher than the local one, the endpoint abandons its in-flight update and processes the peer's request as responder.

 No status in responses.
 ExtendedKeyUpdate(key_update_response) carries only a KeyShareEntry; there is no accept/reject/status field in the wire format.
 Implementations either proceed normally or abort on error; there is no benign "reject" reply.